 Also, select the “Offline printer” and “Pause Printing” options.
 This prevents the device from automatically assigning a default printer based on user history.

 Apart from these, there are other issues concerning hardware that can also be fixed with some simple procedures like troubleshooting.
-If you want to know more then check out this pcmag document on various issues and solutions. .
+If you want to know more, then check out this pcmag document on the most common printer problems.
 This should help with the printer problem with Windows 10.

 Is There Any Help Apart From Troubleshooting?